severin-lemaignan/vim-minimap/README.md

 Default mappings: `<Leader>mm` to display the minimap, `<Leader>mc` to close it.

-To overwrite the default keybindings, using following settings in ``.vimrc'':
+To overwrite the default keybindings, using following settings in `.vimrc`:

 ```
 let g:minimap_show='<leader>ms'